venkateshvankunavath/BEE-102-Spring-2025-Assignment/README.md

 pip install numpy pandas matplotlib seaborn scipy

-Additionally, download the required data files: note that mapped.bed and query.bed files are not uploded in this repo due to their size. you will find here [query.bed.gz](https://figshare.com/ndownloader/files/53306780?private_link=727f8d920a1b8415f09a)  [mapped.bed.gz](https://figshare.com/ndownloader/files/49307590?private_link=972ecdfe69d6ce038ca0)
+Additionally, download the required data files: note that mapped.bed and query.bed files are not uploded in this repo due to their size. you will find here [query.bed.gz](https://figshare.com/ndownloader/files/53306780?private_link=727f8d920a1b8415f09a)  and [mapped.bed.gz](https://figshare.com/ndownloader/files/49307590?private_link=972ecdfe69d6ce038ca0)
 Place these files in a data/ directory within the project folder.